Hierarchical Bayesian inference for community detection and connectivity of functional brain networks: Methodology

 \subsubsection{The collapsed posterior of the latent block model}

-Our aim is to infer latent label vector $\bm{z}$ and the number of communities $K$ by drawing samples from the collapsed posterior $p(\bm{z}, K\vert \bm{x})$ \citep{MacDaid2012, Wyse2012} which can be constructed by integrating out nuisance parameters.
-The number of communities $K$ follow a Poisson distribution $p(K)=\frac{\lambda^{K}}{K!}e^{-\lambda}$ where $K>0$ and we set $\lambda=1$.
+Our aim is to infer latent label vector $\boldsymbol{z}$ and the number of communities $K$ by drawing samples from the collapsed posterior $p(\boldsymbol{z}, K\vert \boldsymbol{x})$ \cite{ Wyse2012, MacDaid2012} which can be constructed by integrating out nuisance parameters.
 We start the derivation of the collapsing procedure with a joint density

-The parameters $\bm{r}$ and $\bm{\pi}$ can be collapsed to obtain the marginal density $p(\bm{x},\bm{z},K)$ and the collapsed posterior $p(\bm{z}, K\vert \bm{x})$ is proportional to $p(\bm{x},\bm{z},K)$ as follows
+The parameters $\boldsymbol{r}$ and $\boldsymbol{\pi}$ can be collapsed to obtain the marginal density $p(\boldsymbol{x},\boldsymbol{z},K)$ and the collapsed posterior $p(\boldsymbol{z}, K\vert \boldsymbol{x})$ is proportional to $p(\boldsymbol{x},\boldsymbol{z},K)$ as follows

-The first integral $p(\bm{z}\vert K)=\int p(\bm{z},\bm{r}\vert K)d\bm{r}$ is over the $K$-simplex $\{\bm{r}\! :\! \sum_{k=1}^{K} r_{k}=1\}$ and can be calculated as
+The first integral $p(\boldsymbol{z}\vert K)=\int p(\boldsymbol{z},\boldsymbol{r}\vert K)d\boldsymbol{r}$ is over the $K$-simplex $\{\boldsymbol{r}\! :\! \sum_{k=1}^{K} r_{k}=1\}$ and can be calculated as

 while the second integral over $\pi_{kl}$ is